mkotsollaris/mkotsollaris.github.io/content/blog/devweek-atx/index.md

 ---
-title: DevWeekATX - Develop Libraries with Javascript and Github Actions 🎬 That Get Downloads ⏬, Forks ⑂ + Community Love ❤
+title: Develop Libraries with Javascript and Github Actions 🎬 That Get Downloads ⏬ + Forks ⑂ + Community Love ❤
 date: "2019-11-11T22:40:32.169Z"
-description: Javascript's high growth has reshaped the 📖 open-source community.
-NPM has made it easier than ever to create and reuse open source libraries through the JavaScript ecosystem.
-This talk will showcase the main points of building scalable libraries aimed to be adopted by other developers.
-Newly introduced GitHub actions will be utilized as a means of continuous integration, alongside the rest of libraries that come through the GitHub’s open source marketplace.
-This post is based on the implementation of EmbedID!
+description: JavaScript + GitHub actions for powerful open source libraries
 ---

-A few days ago I presented this topic in DevWeek and there were several individuals who requested me to write a blog, and so I did 🚀.
-This blog post is based on the presentation I did in DevWeek in Austin, Texas 🌆.
+A few days ago I presented this topic in [DevWeekATX](https://twitter.com/devweekatx) and there were several individuals who requested me to write a blog; this is it! 🚀.

 >Any application that can be written in JavaScript, will eventually be written in JavaScript.
 >Jeff Atwood